 Assignments (5 points each to total 65 points): Thirteen assignments are scheduled throughout the semester.
-These are no-fault assignments that will receive full points so long as they are submitted on time in class.
-These assignments may be discussed in class but individual feedback is limited unless you sign up/schedule an office visit with the graduate teaching assistant or the instructor.
+These are no-fault assignments that will receive full points so long as they are submitted on time within Canvas.
+These assignments may be discussed in class, but individual feedback is limited unless you sign up/schedule an office visit with the instructor.
 The answers will be released to you after the homework submission date has passed.
 I encourage you to organize study groups and go over these assignments together to prepare for the exams.

 Late Assignments: I will not accept ANY late assignments.
-It is your responsibility to get them to me on time.
-If you are unable to turn them into me in class then I will accept them earlier.
-PLEASE make arrangements with me if this is the case.
+It is your responsibility to get them submitted on time.
 This is to prepare you for the many reports, letters, and IEPs that you as a clinician will be writing in the future.
 You simply cannot be late with these.